Canterbury-Bankstown Bulldogs: History

-2005 saw Canterbury-Bankstown unable to mount a serious defence of their premiership title as injuries and contract negotiations saw the year start and finish on a sour note for the club.
+2005 saw Canterbury unable to mount a serious defence of their premiership title as injuries and contract negotiations saw the year start and finish on a sour note for the club.
 Due to the extent of injuries suffered, the team was under-strength for most of the year.
 This took its toll in the final six weeks of the season, with the club suffering successive heavy losses and missing the finals series.
 In 2006, little was expected from the club after a poor 2005 season, but despite some doubt over the strength of their side, Canterbury's forward pack helped them to a better than expected result for the year, finishing a game short of the grand final, losing to eventual premiers the Brisbane Broncos.
 Inconsistency and a poor finish to the 2007 season meant Canterbury were knocked out of the finals in week two.

 In 2008, having already lost Mark O'Meley to the Sydney Roosters, Willie Mason left the club.
 Further into the off-season Canterbury-Bankstown also lost halfback Brent Sherwin, and prospects for the 2008 NRL season began to look dim.
-Although they recorded at the start of the season a couple of victories, the injury toll and the departure Sonny Bill Williams mid-season demoralized the club and players, and the Canterbury-Bankstown club earned their second wooden spoon of the decade.
+Although they recorded at the start of the season a couple of victories, the injury toll and the departure Sonny Bill Williams mid-season demoralised the club and players, and the Canterbury club earned their second wooden spoon of the decade.

 Another source of discontent in 2008 was the battle for election to the football club board.
 Many contenders believed that the board of the time was steering the club in the wrong direction, particularly then-CEO Malcolm Noad.
 New members were elected to the board early in 2008, and later in the season Noad resigned as CEO.
 His replacement as head of the football club was Todd Greenberg.

 Greenberg's influence became apparent during the 2009 season.
 Premiership-winning coach Steve Folkes was replaced with his assistant Kevin Moore.
 The purchases of several key players, including former Melbourne and Cronulla playmaker Brett Kimmorley changed Canterbury from a poorly run and poorly performing club to one of the best clubs both on and off the field in 2009.
 Canterbury finished second in the regular season (losing the minor premiership to the St. George Illawarra Dragons due to a loss of two competition points for an interchange breach against Penrith in Round 2), and players and officials took out a number of Dally M awards.
-2009 was also the final season for Hazem El Masri, who became the highest all-time pointscorer in Australian rugby league history with a penalty goal in the Bulldogs' Round 1 match against the Manly-Warringah Sea Eagles.
+2009 was also the final season for Hazem El Masri, who became the highest all-time pointscorer in Australian rugby league history with a penalty goal in the Bulldogs' Round 1 match against the Manly Warringah Sea Eagles.